jvmonjo/tpv-virtual-stripe/README.md

 # TPV Virtual

 This is just a virtual payment platform for stripe.com.
-Onced installed you'll be able to setup payments for your site with credit card with just sending a link.
+Once installed you'll be able to setup payments for your site with credit card with just sending a link.

 ## Usage